MLB Trade Rumors: Zach Britton To Boston Red Sox, Orioles Eye Top Prospect Michael Chavis, Local Report Says

 The Orioles, according to Boston Globe Red Sox correspondent Nick Carafrdo, have already scouted the top-ranked prospect in the Boston minor league system, Michael Chavis, in anticipation of a deal for Britton.

-Chavis, a third-baseman, was the Red Sox first-round draft pick in 2014, the year after the last Red Sox World Series triumph, selected 26th overall out of Sprayberry Senior High School in Marietta, Georgia.
-Though MLB.com rates Chavis as the top prospect in the Red Sox minor league system, the 22-year-old righty’s pro career got off to a slow start — and suffered a setback when he was suspended for 80 games this April when he tested positive for the performance enhancing drug DHMCT, according to MinorLeagueBall.com.
+Chavis, a third-baseman, was Boston’s first-round draft pick in 2014, the year after the last Red Sox World Series triumph.
+He was selected 26th overall out of Sprayberry Senior High School in Marietta, Georgia.
+Though MLB.com rates Chavis as the top prospect in the Red Sox minor league system, the 22-year-old righty’s pro career got off to a slow start — and suffered a setback when he was suspended for 80 games this April when he tested positive for the performance enhancing drug DHMCT, according to MinorLeagueBall.

 Since returning from the suspension, Chavis had played five games for the Double-A Portland (Maine) Sea Dogs, with just three hits in 20 at-bats, though one of those three hits was a home run.
 Chavis strongly denies that took a PED, according to MassLive.